 “Yes” requires the dealer to bid at the end of the second round of bidding if everyone else has passed.
 “No” does not require the dealer to bid; if everyone passes, the deal advances and cards are redealt.

-“Yes” allows players holding at least three 9s or 10s to exchange them for three cards from the blind when it is their turn to bid.
+“Yes” allows players holding at least three 9s or 10s to exchange them for three cards from the blind when it is their turn to bid (with 7-Ace, it’s three 7s and 8s; with 8-Ace, three 8s and 9s).
 “No” requires players to play with the cards they were dealt.

 No Trump bid: